-7 Ways To Handle A Jealous Boyfriend
+6 Ways To Handle A Jealous Boyfriend

-- Tell Him How You Feel
+1. Tell Him How You Feel

-This will probably be the most nerve-wracking part of the process because there is a lot of uncertainty, but it needs to be done if you want to solve anything.
-You will need to accept that there is the possibility he will get offended; no one wants to feel criticized and put on the spot.
+This can be the most nerve-wracking part of the process because there can be a lot of uncertainty, but it’s an essential part of solving the problem.
+You will need to accept that there is a possibility he will get offended, as he may feel criticized or put on the spot.

-- Let Him Know How Important He Is To You
+2. Let Him Know How Important He Is To You

 If he starts feeling more comfortable in his skin, he should find fewer reasons to be jealous, especially if he knows that you’re always by his side.
 He needs to learn how to trust you as well as himself.

 3. Keep Him Updated